math2001/gocmt/docs/how-to-add-a-check.md

 }
 ```

+See [how to write a check](./how-to-write-a-check.md) for CMT's API.

 ## 2. Add check to map of all checks

 The runner (in `runner.go`) needs to know about this new check.
 Just add it to the map `allchecks` (`checkname => check function`), like so: